rundel/parsermd/cran-comments.md

 ## Description

-Small clean up release to resolve CRAN warnings from the latest version of BH.
+Significant revision to the package to add support for quarto documents and their related features.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* checking installed package size ...
-NOTE installed size is  9.1Mb sub-directories of 1Mb or more: libs   8.6Mb

-  This is a result of using the Boost library and cannot be avoided.

 ## revdepcheck results

-We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages
+There are not current reverse dependencies for this package.